Snapshot of the Colombia Marriage Visa in 2026

 -

-Issued by the applicant’s country of residence or home country.
+Issued by the applicant’s home country.

 -